dzackgarza/Notes/Graduate/Advisor Notes.md

 *#todo What is a Link?
 What is a join?*

-Note: technique is listing topological properties that are true, then creating a dictionary into properties of your graph.
+Note: technique is listing topological properties that are true, then creating a dictionary  from topological properties of the manifold into properties of your graph.
+Similar to when working on Tit's Buildings